jklepec/MinesweeperPy/README.md

 * Play a game of minesweeper
 * Calculate yout time and check if you've made any progress with Rankings holding your past runs
 * Some fancy handmade animations (like mouse higlighting over buttons) which were made only with image manipulations.
 Because using already built in ones is not hardcore enough :P.
+* Some code / instructions are in Croatian :/, but it should be intuitive

 ### Requirements:
 * Python 3.x